mystyriarious/multipronouns/README.md

 Copy and paste `multivar.txt` and put into your StoryInit passage.
 These will initialize the variables needed for the JS code.

 # Demo
-Go to (link) to be able to try the demo!
+Go [here](https://mistyriousness.itch.io/multipronouns) to be able to try the demo!
 You can download the project iself under Downloads to be able to see how it's used.

 # Example Usage